scaleoutsean/eseries-perf-analyzer/README.md

       - SYSID=600A098000F63714000000005E79C888
       - API=5.5.5.5 6.6.6.6 # it's OK to set only one
       - RETENTION_PERIOD=8w
-      - DB_ADDRESS=7.7.7.7  # influxdb instead of IPv4 when running in same Compose or K8s namespace
+      - DB_ADDRESS=7.7.7.7  # use 'influxdb' instead of IPv4/FQDN when running in same Compose or K8s namespace
       - DB_PORT=8086
       # Optional: Override default database name (eseries) on a per-collector basis
       # - DB_NAME=eseries